Hakkush-07/cmpe462-project/README.md

 Team: Ludos (Hakan Karakuş, Melih Özcan)

+In this project, we train machine learning models to predicts the position (Guard, Forward, Center) of basketball players based on the match statistics.

 ## Data Collection

 to install dependencies (you may need to get a webdriver as well)